vhaghani26/rocketchip/README.md

-# Rocketchip: A Comprehensive Bioinformatics Workflow for ChIP-Seq Data Analysis (still under construction!)
+# Rocketchip: A Comprehensive Bioinformatics Workflow for ChIP-Seq Data Analysis

-For a list of updates, please refer to the end of this document.

 ## What is Rocketchip?
 Rocketchip is an automated bioinformatics workflow that downloads ChIP-seq data from the National Center for Biotechnology Information (NCBI) Sequence Read Archive (SRA) and uses it to generate the files required for data visualization and peak delineation.
 In this update, both single- and paired-end data can be used, but they must be run separately.
 A future update is currently under construction in an attempt to integrate single- and paired-end data into the same run.
 ChIP-seq data is downloaded directly from the SRA using the SRA Toolkit (sra-tools, v2.10.9).
 The raw sequence read file is then split into its respective paired-end read files by the SRA Toolkit (if the data is paired-end) and converted into FASTQ file format (sra-tools, v2.10.9).
 Reads are aligned to the GRCm39/mm39 mouse genome assembly using the Burrows-Wheeler Algorithm (BWA) Maximal Exact Match (MEM) software (bwa, v0.7.17).
 Samtools (samtools, v1.12) is used for file format conversion and deduplication of sequence data.
 Deeptools (deeptools, v3.5.1) is used to convert data to the bigwig file format, which can be used for visualization of ChIP-seq data in the UCSC Genome Browser or other visualization tools.
 Peaks are called using MACS2 (macs2, v2.2.7.1).
 FastQC (fastqc, v0.11.9) carries out a sequence quality control analysis pre-processing, on the raw sequence data, and post-processing, after sequence alignment takes place.
 Overall, this workflow carries out the major steps of ChIP-seq data analysis and generates output files to be used as figures and to be used in further analysis.